 A study of historical and contemporary settings of groups and theoretical foundations of group work, with experience activities involving group dynamics.
-(See PSYC4720).
+(See

+PSYC4720).
+Prerequisites: PSYC3750 or SOWK3550.

 Corequisites: SOGY4720L.
 Offered: Alternate years.

 SOGY4720L.
 Group Theory and Processes Laboratory (1)

 The student will participate as a member of a "training the trainer" group experience.
 (See PSYC4720L).
 Corequisites: SOGY4720.
 Offered: Alternate years.